neysecco/nps/README.md

 ## Contact

-Report any issues to Ney Sêcco at ney@ita.br
+Report any issues to:

+Ney Sêcco
+Instructor at the Aeronautical and Aerospace Division Aeronautics Institute of Technology - ITA
+São José dos Campos, SP, Brazil ney@ita.br